ElcoK/gmtra/README.md

 activate GMTRA

 ```
+## How to cite:

+If you use the **GMTRA** in your work, please cite the corresponding paper:

+Koks, E. E., Rozenberg, J., Zorn, C., Tariverdi, M., Vousdoukas, M., Fraser, S. A., Hall, J.W., & Hallegatte, S. (2019).
+A global multi-hazard risk analysis of road and railway infrastructure assets.
+Nature Communications, 10(1), 2677.

+        @article{koks2019_gmtra,
+          title={A global multi-hazard risk analysis of road and railway infrastructure assets},
+          author={Koks, EE and Rozenberg, J and Zorn, C and Tariverdi, M and Vousdoukas, M and
+          Fraser, SA and Hall, JW and Hallegatte, S},
+          journal={Nature Communications},
+          volume={10},
+          number={1},
+          pages={2677},
+          year={2019},
+          publisher={Nature Publishing Group}
+        }

 ### License
 Copyright (C) 2019 Elco Koks.
 All versions released under the [GNU Affero General Public License v3.0 license](LICENSE).